 Matrix.org provides a complete decentralized open source platform that comprises Matrix servers, clients and other services licensed under the Apache License.
 It uses lightweight protocols to provide real-time communication.
 The main gist behind the Matrix design is to provide a common place or service to allow users to communicate not only with each other using Matrix supported client chat apps; but also with different other service providers via online chat, voice over IP, and video telephony.

-The companies about to set up team chat on Matrix can either use the open decentralized Matrix.org servers via team chat client software like Riot.im or download the Matrix Synapse server project for creating self-hosted Matrix server.
+The companies about to set up a team chat on Matrix can either use the open decentralized Matrix.org servers via team chat client software like Riot.im or download the Matrix Synapse server project for creating self-hosted Matrix server.

 It provides real-time communication and can integrate with standard web services via WebRTC to allow the chat via browser-to-browser applications.